NSION/nsc3/team-bridge.md

 Bi-Directional pipe combines both elements client and server that need to installed at both end.
 Dataflow point of view it is similar as in case of One-Directional link but along two pipes outbound and inbound directions.

 In order to get this concept working accordingly, Bi-Directional pipe requires two organizations that need to be created on both servers.
-Inside of NSC3 server those two independent organisations can be link together by JontOps tasks.
+Inside of NSC3 server those two independent organisations can be link together by JointOps tasks.
 Note that Joint Operations functionality in NSC3 requires dedicated license.

 Pre-requisites for installation:
 - 2 x NSC3 servers installed